spion/ircee/README.md

 var module = irc.use(require('path/to/module'));
 ```

-If the module has already been loaded it will simply be returned.
+If the module has already been loaded, it will not be called again.
+Instead, the cached exported object will simply be returned by `irc.use`

 # Other methods